zoeskan/MCB185/README.md

 later.
 Copy-paste is one of the worst ways to learn how to program.
 Also, copy-paste is one of the greatest sources of silent programming errors and plagiarism.

-## Course Content ##

-Each unit of the course corresponds to 1 week.
-This is the standard track.

-+ Unit 0: Tools of the trade
-+ Unit 1: Unix basics
-+ Unit 2: Python basics
-+ Unit 3: Math
-+ Unit 4: Strings
-+ Unit 5: Lists
-+ Unit 6: Functions
-+ Unit 7: Dictionaries
-+ Unit 8: Objects
-+ Unit 9: Projects

-Content on the accelerated track can be completed at any time.

-+ Unit A: Advanced Linux (requires Unit 1)
-+ Unit B: Regular expressions (requires Unit 4)
-+ Unit C: More lists (requires Unit 5)
-+ Unit D: Libraries (requires Unit 6)
-+ Unit E: Optimization (requires Unit 7)
-+ Unit F: Object-oriented programming (requires Unit 8)

 ## Getting Good ##